You want smart political talk without the meltdowns?

 What's going on?

-No, I got a lot to say.
+No, I got a lot to say, you know, with the tax cut.

-No one's looking at Cuomo and De Blasio.
+No one's looking at Cuomo and de Blasio.

-These guys spend our money like drunken sailors, you know.
+These guys spend our money like drunken sailors, you know?

 They waste millions of dollars.